Last Updated: October 2020. This article was originally written by Michał Maj with further contributions from the Appsilon team.

-Some time ago, I was exploring the exciting world of convolutional neural networks and wondered how can we use them for image classification.
-(If this sounds interesting check out this post too.)
-Beside simple image classification, there’s no shortage of fascinating problems in computer vision, with object detection being one of the most interesting.
-Most commonly it’s associated with self driving cars where systems blend computer vision, LIDAR and other technologies to generate a multidimensional representation of road with all its participants.
-On the other hand object detection is used in video surveillance, especially in crowd monitoring to prevent terrorist attacks, count people for general statistics or analyze customer experience with walking paths within shopping centers.
+Image classification is one of the many exciting applications of convolutional neural networks.
+Aside from simple image classification, there are plenty of fascinating problems in computer vision, with object detection being one of the most interesting.
+It is commonly associated with self-driving cars where systems blend computer vision, LIDAR and other technologies to generate a multidimensional representation of the road with all its participants.
+Object detection is also commonly used in video surveillance, especially in crowd monitoring to prevent terrorist attacks, count people for general statistics or analyze customer experience with walking paths within shopping centers.

 There are a few different algorithms for object detection and they can be split into two groups:

-Before we go into YOLOs details we have to know what we are going to predict.
-Our task is to predict a class of an object and the bounding box specifying object location.
+To understand the YOLO algorithm, it is necessary to establish what is actually being predicted.
+Ultimately, we aim to predict a class of an object and the bounding box specifying object location.
 Each bounding box can be described using four descriptors:

-Like I said before with YOLO algorithm we’re not searching for interested regions on our image that could contain some object.
-Instead of that we are splitting our image into cells, typically its 19×19 grid.
-Each cell will be responsible for predicting 5 bounding boxes (in case there’s more than one object in this cell).
-This will give us 1805 bounding boxes for an image and that’s a really big number!
+Instead, we are splitting our image into cells, typically using a 19×19 grid.
+Each cell is responsible for predicting 5 bounding boxes (in case there is more than one object in this cell).
+Therefore, we arrive at a large number of 1805 bounding boxes for one image.

-Majority of those cells and boxes won’t have an object inside and this is the reason why we need to predict pc.
-In the next step, we’re removing boxes with low object probability and bounding boxes with the highest shared area in the process called non-max suppression.
+Most of these cells and bounding boxes will not contain an object.
+Therefore, we predict the value pc, which serves to remove boxes with low object probability and bounding boxes with the highest shared area in a process called non-max suppression.

-There are a few different implementations of YOLO algorithm on the web, but today I want to briefly introduce you to an open source neural network framework called Darknet.
-Darknet was written in C language and CUDA technology, what makes it really fast and allows you to make computations on a GPU, which is essential for real-time predictions.
+There are a few different implementations of the YOLO algorithm on the web.
+Darknet is one such open source neural network framework (a PyTorch implementation can be found here or with some extra fast.ai functionality here; a Keras implementation can be found here).
+Darknet was written in the C Language and CUDAtechnology, which makes it really fast and provides for making computations on a GPU, which is essential for real-time predictions.

-Installation is very simple, just run these 3 lines (in order to use GPU modify settings in Makefile script after cloning the repository).
-For more details go here
+Installation is simple and requires running just 3 lines of code (in order to use GPU it is necessary to modify the settings in the Makefile script after cloning the repository).
+For more details go here.

 git clone https://github.com/pjreddie/darknet cd darknet make